atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/add-ancillaries.md

 ### Dependency

-The "postbookingancillarysearch.do" function should be called prior to this one.
+The "postBookingAncillarySearch.do" function should be called prior to this one.

 #### Procedure:

 1. Copy the Session ID into the request body.

-2. Type the passenger information and "product code" selected from the response in "postbookingancillarysearch.do".
+2. Type the passenger information and "product code" selected from the response in "postBookingAncillarySearch.do".

 ### Endpoint {% debug uid="orderAncillary_1.0" %}{% enddebug %}